Proportional Participatory Budgeting with Additive Utilities: Equal Shares and GCR for Ordinal Ballots

 In this section we discuss how our two rules can be adapted for committee elections where voters have \myemph{ordinal preferences}, that is, voters express their preferences by ranking the candidates.
 The main idea is straightforward: we convert voters' preference rankings into additive valuations, by using positional scoring rules, and then apply our rules to the resulting election.
 Note that if we use scoring rules that assign positive values to positions in voters' rankings, we always obtain exhaustive rules.
-We will show that when we use a lexicographic conversion scheme in which voters care infinitely more about their top-ranked candidate than their second-ranked candidate and so on, then Rule X satisfies an axiom called Proportionality for Solid Coalitions (PSC). which was first introduced to analyze the Single Transferable Vote \citep{woo:j:properties,tid-ric:j:stv}.
+We will show that when we use a lexicographic conversion scheme in which voters care infinitely more about their top-ranked candidate than their second-ranked candidate and so on, then Equal Shares satisfies an axiom called Proportionality for Solid Coalitions (PSC) which was first introduced to analyze the Single Transferable Vote \citep{woo:j:properties,tid-ric:j:stv}.
 (GCR does not satisfy PSC.)
-Rule X as applied to ordinal preferences is related to the Expanding Approvals rule of \citet{az-bar:expanding_approval}.
-Interestingly, due to its flexibility, Rule X can be used to extend the proportionality idea behind PSC beyond a lexicographic interpretation of preferences: Depending on how we convert voters' preference rankings to cardinal utilities, we obtain different forms of proportionality (cf., \citealp{fal-sko-szu-tal:stv_and_pav}).
-For example, if we use Borda scores, we obtain a rule that chooses outcomes where the average position of selected candidates in voters' rankings is high.
+The Method of Equal Shares as applied to ordinal preferences is an example of an Expanding Approvals rule, a class of rules identified by \citet{az-bar:expanding_approval}.
+Interestingly, due to its flexibility, Equal Shares can be used to extend the proportionality idea behind PSC beyond a lexicographic interpretation of preferences: Depending on how we convert voters' preference rankings to utilities, we obtain different forms of proportionality (cf., \citealp{fal-sko-szu-tal:stv_and_pav}).
+For example, roughly speaking, if we use Borda scores, the rule chooses outcomes where (due to EJR1) for all groups $S$ of voters that rank a set $T$ of candidates highly, there is a voter in $S$ for whom enough highly-ranked candidates are included in the committee.